-Recently, however, there has been quite a stir in Science circles, and time has become the topic of much debate.
+Recently, however, there has been quite a stir in science circles, and time has become the topic of much debate.
 Ideas range from: A Conformal Cosmological Cycle by Sir Roger Penrose, proposing that our universe must have existed before the Big Bang; to a more recent suggestion that two identical universes erupted from the Big Bang, one heading forwards, the other flowing backwards in time, thus providing equilibrium.

-Indeed, Stephen Hawking questioned the concept of when our Universe began and has spoken of the quirky possibility that it might only have come into existence a few years ago, and that all our memories of before such a time are merely implanted -- though it is likely he was simply making a point.
+Indeed, Stephen Hawking questioned the concept of when our Universe began and has spoken of the quirky possibility that it might only have come into existence a few years ago, and that all our memories of before such a time are merely implanted – though it is likely he was simply making a point.

+The arrow of time struggles in its pursuit.
 If time can stop here, then what is to say it cannot stop there, or there, or there..?
 Or stop for a moment and then proceed?
 Time could come and go as it pleased.
 However, it appears to be a continuous, uninterrupted passage, with no complicated rules to address all these queries aforementioned.

 A Cosmological Cycle of Time